 I do feel a little bit like I could take on any recipe with my Kenwood now!

 It was a wonderful evening in a fabulous setting with a group of very lovely people.A huge thank you to Le Manoir Cookery School, Mark Peregrine and the school assistants, Raymond, Adam, Kenwood and John Lewis.
-All opinions expressed are my own.
+All opinions and words expressed are my own.